-This guidance reflects the Centers for Disease Control and Prevention (CDC)'s November 29, 2021 recommending booster doses for anyone 18 years or older either 6 months after their primary vaccine series of Pfizer BioNTech, or 2 months after their primary vaccine series of Janssen/Johnson & Johnson.
+This guidance reflects the Centers for Disease Control and Prevention (CDC)'s December 9, 2021 recommendation that individuals 16 and 17 years of age who received a primary series of the Pfizer-BioNTech COVID-19 vaccine can receive a booster dose six months after their most recent vaccine dose.
+This followed the CDC's November 29, recommendation that anyone 18 years or older should receive a booster dose either 6 months after their primary vaccine series of Pfizer-BioNTech or Moderna, or 2 months after their primary vaccine series of Janssen/Johnson & Johnson.